tronyx/tronitor/README.md

 2018-09-20 17:32:58 (39.2 MB/s) - ‘uptimerobot_monitor_utility.sh’ saved [8339/8339]
 ```

-Then just make it executable:
+Then make it executable:

 ```bash
 tronyx@suladan:~# chmod a+x uptimerobot_monitor_utility.sh
 ```

+Finally, open the script with your favorite text editor and add your UptimeRobot API key.

 ## Usage